People

 Katie Harrison

-Katie Harrison is Director of the ComRes Faith Research Centre – the first commercial centre of expertise in this country set up to help improve the quality of knowledge about religion and belief by providing robust and impartial evidence of current religious identity, belief, practice and behaviour.
-Katie has a long track record of leading communications and external relations in international development and local government, and of working on faith-specific projects, and is also an Honorary Fellow of the Cadbury Centre at the University of Birmingham.
+Katie Harrison is Director of the ComRes Faith Research Centre – the first commercial centre of expertise in the UK set up to help improve the quality of knowledge about religion and belief by providing robust and impartial evidence of current religious identity, belief, practice, and behaviour.
+Katie has a long track record of leading communications and external relations in international development and local government, and of working on faith-specific projects.
+Katie is also an Honorary Fellow of the Cadbury Centre at the University of Birmingham.

 SN